 • Through grades, recommendations for graduate study, promotion, wage increases and the like, a teacher or supervisor can have a decisive influence on the career and the future of a student, faculty or staff member.
 Instructors, supervisors, and others should be aware that there are substantial risks in an apparently consenting relationship where a power differential exists.
 Even if there are no obvious conflicts of interest, and both parties have consented or appear to have consented to the relationship, it may result in favoritism or perceptions of favoritism that adversely affect the learning or work environment.”

-• The UCI Health Compliance & Privacy Office may perform routine or for-cause audits to ensure compliance with federal, state, sponsor, university and Joint Commission research standards, as warranted.
+• The UC Irvine Health Compliance & Privacy Office may perform routine or for-cause audits to ensure compliance with federal, state, sponsor, university and Joint Commission research standards, as warranted.
 This includes audits of adherence to Bio Sci 199 requirements.